The Carburetor Shop LLC

 these carburetors.

-the market; it is difficult for the novice to know what to use.
-Components
+on the market; it is difficult for the novice to know what to use.

-that one might not consider which can cause issues are: fuel valves,
+Components that one might not consider which can cause issues are: fuel

-accelerator pumps, gaskets, and power valves.
-Discussing these components:
+valves, accelerator pumps, gaskets, and power valves.
+Discussing these

-inverted flare seat (our favorite, but unfortunately, the manufacturer is now
+a inverted flare seat (our favorite, but unfortunately, the manufacturer is

-out of business and no new complete units are available); (C) the 2 ball
+now out of business and no new complete units are available); (C) the 2

-valve (these tend to hold pressure well, but we have had issues for full fuel
+ball valve (these tend to hold pressure well, but we have had issues for

-flow in high performance applications, and also have had these flood
+full fuel flow in high performance applications, and also have had these

-profusely on vehicles not driven daily – we will not use these valves); and
+flood profusely on vehicles not driven daily – we will not use these

-(D) an imitation of the valve (B) where a wafer containing the neopreme disc
+valves); and (D) an imitation of the valve (B) where a wafer containing the

-is placed between the seat and the plunger (we have seen the wafer get stuck
+neopreme disc is placed between the seat and the plunger (we have seen the

-causing profuse flooding, we will not use this valve).
-If, when redoing a
+wafer get stuck causing profuse flooding, we will not use this valve).
+If,

 Accelerator pumps – in the good old days, accelerator pumps were made from